 Every component of the CAD assembly was built using measurements from a 1:8 scaled official model of the Benz Motorwagen.
 The replica is mechanically accurate with functional gears, steering, flywheel, and differential sub systems.
 Even the vehicle's belt was operational.

-Measurements were taken by dial caliper and scaled within PTC Creo.
+Measurements were taken by caliper and scaled within CAD.
 Each system was carefully examined and reverse engineered in order to understand the complex mechanizations of the vehicle.

 Video Analysis and Schematic Research